Letter #105

 English register:

-Dantiscus points out to Giese that he anticipated Alexander’s [Sculteti] negative reaction to the articuli [proposing an agreement] that were sent to him.
-Not hoping for an agreement, Dantiscus express an opinion that the King [Sigismund I Jagiellon] should not be advised to prlong/extend security for Alexander.
-However, to avoid accusations of being driven by anger and bitterness, Dantiscus will send the [Ermland] Chapter the articuli and notify the addressee of the joint arrangements/settlements they make.
+Dantiscus informs Giese that he had anticipated Alexander’s [Sculteti] negative reaction to the articuli [proposing an agreement] that were sent to him.
+Without expecting an agreement, Dantiscus expresses the view that the King [Sigismund I Jagiellon] should not be advised to prolong Alexander’s security.
+However, to avoid accusations of acting out of anger or bitterness, Dantiscus intends to send the articuli to the [Ermland] Chapter and notify the addressee of any joint arrangements they make.

 Dantiscus declares that he will not oppose Alexander’s departure to Wrocław (Breslau).
-He would consent to his going to Rome or even to the Antipodes.
-On the other hand, Alexander has sent Gregorius Krendnerus to Rome in order to obtain permission to use income from the diocese of Ermland, although it is known what the Chapter’s statutes say/state.
+He would even consent to his traveling to Rome or as far as the Antipodes.
+However, Alexander has sent Gregorius Krendnerus to Rome to obtain permission to use income from the diocese of Ermland, despite the clear provisions of the Chapter’s statutes.

-The matter of the [agreement] seems lost to Dantiscus, however, if Alexander came to his senses, everyone would like/love him.
+The matter of the [agreement] seems lost to Dantiscus; however, he believes that if Alexander were to come to his senses, he would win everyone's admiration.

-Dantiscus remembered a former request from Giese to send him a copy of the royal letter to the abbots.
-The matter is dealt with by Achatius von Zehmen who has visited Dantiscus in Heilsberg on August 18.
+Dantiscus recalls a previous request from Giese to send him a copy of the royal letter addressed to the abbots.
+The matter is being handled by Achatius von Zehmen, who visited Dantiscus in Heilsberg on August 18.

-The King of Hungary [John I Zápolya] was stricken with apoplexy with no hope of recovery/rescue, which is probably why the King [Sigismund I Jagiellon] suffers from severe shoulder pain.
-The Queen [Isabella Jagiellon?] is also said to be feeling unwell.
-Dantiscus passes on a letter from the Bishop of Włocławek [Łukasz Górka] with other news.
+The King of Hungary [John I Zápolya] has been stricken with apoplexy and is not expected to recover, which may explain why King Sigismund I Jagiellon is reportedly suffering from severe shoulder pain.
+Queen Bona is also said to be unwell.
+Dantiscus encloses a letter from the Bishop of Włocławek [Łukasz Górka] containing additional news.

 received [1540]-08-25 Manuscript sources: